MLAbram/edu-iot-digital-twin-lab/Week-5/README.md

-const char* ssid = "Wokwi-GUEST";           // The name of our virtual WiFi const char* password = "";                  // No password needed for Wokwi const char* mqtt_server = "broker.hivemq.com"; // Our public "Post Office" (Broker)
+const char* ssid = "Wokwi-GUEST";           // The name of our virtual WiFi const char* password = "";                  // No password needed for Wokwi const char* mqtt_server = "broker.hivemq.com"; // Our public "Post Office" (Broker) const int LED_PIN = 2; // Most ESP32s have a built-in LED on Pin 2
+const float ALARM_THRESHOLD = 35.0; // --- ALARM SETTING: At what temperature should the Red LED turn on? ---

 // --- MEMORY: Variables that help the ESP32 "remember" things ---
 float lastTemp = 0;      // We store the last temperature here to compare with the next one